-UNESCO offices in Latin America and the Caribbean , working together with UNESCO representations in each country of the region, and with local and regional organizing institutions, have been active supporters of local and regional events, initiatives and activities to achieve the open access movement.
+UNESCO offices in Latin America and the Caribbean , working together with UNESCO representations in each country of the region, and with local and regional organizing institutions, have been active supporters of local and regional events, initiatives and activities to accelerate the Open Access movement in the LAC region.

 Among an extensive list of sponsored activities and events, a few examples are mentioned here:

-The CDS/ISIS software has been a key technology for the development of open access bibliographic databases.
+The CDS/ISIS software has been a key technology for the development of Open Access bibliographic databases.
 Originally conceived at the International Labour Organization (ILO), UNESCO decided to adapt the CDS/ISIS software in the 1980s, to run on personal computers, minicomputers, UNIX, Windows and other possibilities.
-In collaboration with BIREME -with endorsement from UN agencies, CEPAL/CLADES, IDRC and other agencies- UNESCO has supported the development and growth of this software in the region, including training and technical support for national focal points and distributors of the software, for hundreds of bibliographic databases developed, many of which are today digital repositories with open access to full-text collections from Latin America and the Caribbean, examples: BVS and LILACS (health), Scielo (multidisciplinary), SIDALC (agriculture), CLACSO (social sciences), CLAD/SIARE (public management and policies), etc. The CDS/ISIS events and training activities have provided updating for professionals working with this software, with active participation of the Unesco Regional Bureau for Communication and Information for Latin America and the Caribbean (Oficina Regional de Comunicación e Información para América Latina el Caribe, ORCILAC) in Quito, and the UNESCO Information for All Program.
+In collaboration with BIREME -with endorsement from UN agencies, CEPAL/CLADES, IDRC and other agencies- UNESCO has supported the development and growth of this software in the region, including training and technical support for national focal points and distributors of the software, for hundreds of bibliographic databases developed, many of which are today digital repositories with Open Access to full-text collections from Latin America and the Caribbean, examples: BVS and LILACS (health), SciELO (multidisciplinary), SIDALC (agriculture), CLACSO (social sciences), CLAD/SIARE (public management and policies), etc. The CDS/ISIS events and training activities have provided updating for professionals working with this software, with active participation of the UNESCO Regional Bureau for Communication and Information for Latin America and the Caribbean (Oficina Regional de Comunicación e Información para América Latina el Caribe, ORCILAC) in Quito, and the UNESCO Information for All Program (IFAP).
 Examples of CDS/ISIS events in the region:

-- the third edition of the World Meeting of ISIS who met on 14 to 16 of September 2008 in Rio de Janeiro, at the invitation of BIREME/PAHO/WHO
+- the third edition of the World Meeting of ISIS who met on 14-16 of September 2008 in Rio de Janeiro, at the invitation of BIREME/PAHO/WHO

 - II World Meeting of CDS/ISIS, 20-23 September 2005, Salvador de Bahía, Brasil.
 At this meeting was issued the first declaration in the region for support to open access -“Salvador Declaration” (2005).